KolFoxy/AncestorBotPHP/farmstead_readme.md

 ------------
 ## Starting the game
  1. Add AncestorBot to your Discord server.
 Instructions on how to do it can be found [here.](README.md#invite-url "here.")
- 2. Start the game by typing one of the following commands:
+ 2. Start the game by typing one of the following commands in chat:

 | Minigame commands  |
 | :------------ |